yboussard/twistranet/README.txt

 Design considerations
 =====================

-Most things with TwistraNet are Content objects.
+Most things with TwistraNet are derivated from Content objects.
+Stuff which can produce content are Account objects.
+Thus, user profiles (but not only) are derivated account objects.

+This inheritance stuff is there in case we one day move data into a cassandra-like DB.

 Hot topics
 ==========